cheng-alvin/jas/CONTRIBUTING.md

 > Please ensure the instruction is not appended in the enum, but instead added **before** the directives section,
 > otherwise the instruction you are trying to add as a *instruction* will be interpreted as an assembler directive.
 (All assembler directives are prefixed as `INSTR_DIR_` instead of just `INSTR_`)

+After your shiny new instruction is registered to the `instructions` enum, you'll also need to register the instruction's encoder table to the general lookup table for instructions called `instr_table`, they must be placed in a array in **the same** order as the enum is in.
+This is very important since the assembler uses a lookup and uses the enum as a indexing tool and fetch whatever table is needed.

 ### What to remember before submitting a PR
 Once you have completed your work, remember to submit pull requests that are organized and have a clear sense of